AmarokStudios/PHP-Toolbox/README.md

 # PHP-Toolbox
-Tools for PHP to make development a little easier.
+Tools for PHP to make development a little easier!